intrahealth/client-registry-docs/docs/dev/backup.md

 # Recovery Policy

-* Backups should be tested for their ability to be used for recovery.
+* Backups should be tested in a non-production system for their ability to be used for recovery.
 There are existing online resources on how to test backups.

 * A backup policy should include scheduled recovery tests to ensure that backups are suitable.